ruili-pml/LA-from-scratch/README.md

 ### LA with full covariance

 `full_la.py` implements LA with a full covariance matrix.
 The Hessian can be estimated using either GGN or EF.
 This method is computationally expensive but captures the full parameter correlations.

+### LA with KFAC covariance
+`kfac_la.ipynb` implements LA with a Kronecker-factored (KFAC) covariance.
+The Hessian can be estimated using either GGN or EF.
+This method offers a compromise between the full and diagonal structures by dropping the cross-layer correlation.

 ### LA with diagonal covariance

 `diag_la.py` implements LA with a diagonal covariance matrix.
 The Hessian can be estimated using either GGN or EF.
 This is a highly efficient and scalable version of Laplace that assumes no correlation between parameters.